Royal2/Convolutional-Neural-Network/README.md

 # Convolutional-Neural-Network

 The <b>convolutional neural network</b> shown in <b>figure 1</b> is constructed in MATLAB and applied in image recognition and image classification.
 This neural network uses the Cifar-10 training image set.
 The trained model is tested using the image test sets.
 Three correct classification and three incorrect classifications are shown below.
-The confusion matrix shown can be used to measure the performance of this neural network.
+The confusion matrix shown can be used to estimate the performance of this neural network.

 #### Dataset: Cifar-10 dataset
 #### Model Training Using Cifar-10 training data